ArcovanBreda/CEConvDL2/blogpost.md

 \[H_n(k)f\](x) = \\begin{bmatrix} f(x)_h \\\\ f(x)_s \\\\ \text{clip}(0, f(x)_v + \frac{1}{n} k, 1) \\end{bmatrix}
 $$

-Due to our earlier experimenting with applying the group element on the kernel or the image we decided to now only model the value shift of the input images as described in **Shifting the Input Image**.
+Due to our earlier experimenting with applying the group element on the kernel or the image we decided to now only model the value shift of the input images as described in the next paragraph.

+**Shifting the Input Image -** In order to circumvent some of the issues that present themselves when naively shift mentioned above about the HSV color space we also investigated whether we could perform the lifting convolution by shifting the input image instead of the filters.
+This is more intuitive as opposed to naively shifting the filter. [lifting] shows that transforming the signal instead of the filter is indeed possible and these operations are equivalent when restricting to the group and standard convolution.
+This then allows for more general transformations than when using the group correlation of [group_convs].
+In our case, this way of performing the lifting operation is required as it enables us to alter the values of pixels instead of only moving the pixel locations.
+Here we shift the channels of the input image while restricting the respective channel values to the domain of this color space, using again the modulus operation for the hue channel and a clipping operation for the saturation and value channels.
+The lifting convolution is then performed between the stack of N hue or saturation-shifted images and a 3 x 3 x 3 filter repeated N times.

 **Combining Multiple Shifts**
 #TODO